How much do ALL-ON-4 Implants cost?

 For many people, the cost of the procedure is the primary factor during the decision-making process, an upper or lower arch of All-on-4 dental implants costs variation is due to a number of different factors, including: What diagnostic tests (x-rays, CT Scan, etc.) are carried out beforehand to assess the patient’s health.
 Brand and type of of teeth used.
 The quality of the final fixed bar teeth supported restoration and the customization required.
 How many dentists/professionals and locations are involved.
 Getting everything done in one place is more cost-effective.
 The experience and skill of your implant dentist(s) or oral implantologist.
 The location of your dentist.
 Typically it is cheaper in areas with lower cost of living.

-In some cases, your dental insurance may cover part of the fee charged to restore your new teeth, but few ALL-ON-4 providers don’t allow you to claim the cost of the surgery itself.
+In some cases, your dental insurance may cover part of the fee charged to remove your teeth, but few ALL-ON-4 providers don’t allow you to claim the cost related to surgery in reference to teeth extractions.
 This is because in spite of the health benefits that can be provided by dental implants, most insurance companies still classify it as a cosmetic procedure.

 If you find the ALL-ON-4 system being offered at a substantial discount (well below the average cost range mentioned), it is worth inquiring about the weather the type of dental implants being used are FDA approved as they might not be.